Tingyi Holding: Leading Noodles And RTD Tea Player In China (OTCMKTS:TCYMY)

 For the noodles business, high-end products contributed 40% of the segment's FY2019 sales.
 For its high-end noodles products, Tingyi Holding introduced new variants using different seasonings such as shallots rib and millet pepper & pickled pepper mix last year.
 In 2019, Tingyi Holding also launched a new super-premium line of noodles aptly named as "Express Chef's Noodle" which features "juicy chunks of meat, thick pure broth and the taste of fresh noodles."
 Similarly, Tingyi Holding's beverages business came out with a new premium line of RTD tea products branded as "Master Kong Chacanting".
 The term Chacanting refers to Hong Kong-style cafes which serve quality milk tea and ice lemon tea products to be enjoyed with food, so the new product line's name serves as an indication of its quality.

-In the face of competitive threats from online food delivery companies and street stalls/kiosks, the success of Tingyi Holding' product premiumization strategy is key to its future growth prospects.
+In the face of competitive threats from online food delivery companies and street stalls/kiosks, the success of Tingyi Holding's product premiumization strategy is key to its future growth prospects.

 Valuation And Dividends